If the menu scrolls up instead of down, click on the heading to go to a full page outline.

 15 With the best things of the ancient mountains, With the precious things of the everlasting hills,

-16 With the precious things of the earth and its fullness,
+16 With the precious things of the earth and its fullness, And the favor of Him who dwelt in the bush.

 Let the blessing come ‘on the head of Joseph, And on the crown of the head of him who was separate from his brothers.’